danilakritsky/budgetapi/README.md

 # budgetapi
-An API to track your spendings.
+An API to track spendings.